RaeedAsif/google-cake-is-not-a-lie-sol/README.md

 # Foobar google-cake-is-not-a-lie-sol
-This is python code for google foo bar problem 'cake is not lie'
+This is python code for google foo bar problem 'cake is not lie' written in python

 just run 'python3 cake.py'